Ma'ale HaHamisha: Economy

 The kibbutz originally supported itself primarily on agriculture and developed both the Ma'ale HaHamisha cauliflower and peach, as well as gaining income from a hotel.
 In the early 2000s, the main issue in privatization of the kibbutz was what type of financial and social change could take place.
 Until then, all sources of income, including German reparations and old age payments, went into the kibbutz kitty, which supplied all necessities, communal and individual.
 The concept of sliding pay scales for different work — promoted primarily by the younger generation — had to be reconciled with the contributions of the veteran members.

 The kibbutz struggled over the fate of community property.
 Members' apartments might be individually owned, but over the years, as the older generation remained in smaller units, bigger apartments were built for the younger generation and for a new familial sleeping scheme that had abandoned separate children’s houses.
 Members also had to decide what to do with the hotel and conference center.
 It took intervention by an outside arbitrator to reconcile the differences.
 In January 2005 the kibbutz was privatized.

-The main part of the kibbutz's economy are the Ma'ale HaHamisha Hotel and the Sakoya Events compound.
+Today the kibbutz economy is based on the Ma'ale HaHamisha Hotel and Sakoya events hall.